harro-dot-net/HtmlBuilder/README.md

                     Enumerable.Range(1, 10).Select(number =>
                         new Li
                         {
-                            // You canpass int and long values directly in the collection initializer.
+                            // You can pass int and long values directly in the collection initializer.
                             // These are rendered without intermediate string allocations.
                             // Each value is rendered in sequence, so no intermediate
-                            // string interpolation, concatenation or conversion is needed. number,
-                            (Raw)" squared equals ",
-                            number * number
+                            // string interpolation, concatenation or conversion is needed. number, (Raw)" squared equals ", number * number }
-                        }
                     )
                 },